barryclark/jekyll-now/_posts/2016-3-26-Dont-Solve-Simulate-Markov-Chain-Monte-Carlo-Methods-with-PyMC3.md

 ---

 In today's post, we're going to introduce two problems and solve them using Markov Chain Monte Carlo methods, utilizing the PyMC3 library in Python.
-We aim to demonstrate the value of such methods by taking difficult analytical problems, and transforming them into a simpler Bayesian inference problem.
+We aim to demonstrate the value of such methods by taking difficult analytical problems, and transforming each of them into a simpler Bayesian inference problem.

 PyMC3 is still in beta but it's a great library with a slick syntax.
 It's still in active development so there are some kinks, but overall it's a great choice.
 It's also much easier to install than it's predecessor PyMC2.